TREASURIES-Yields rise as traders look past Omicron

 By Ross Kerber

-Dec 21 (Reuters) - U.S. Treasury yields were higher on Tuesday as traders focused on optimistic economic conditions despite the rapidly spreading Omicron variant of the coronavirus.
+Dec 21 (Reuters) - U.S. Treasury yields were higher on Tuesday as traders focused on optimistic economic conditions despite the rapidly spreading Omicron variant of the coronavirus, and discounted inflation fears at a 20-year bond auction.

-The moves marked a reversal of sentiment from Monday, when the yield on the benchmark 10-year note US10YT=RR fell as far as 1.353%, the lowest since Dec.
-3. In Tuesday trading the note was up 5.6 basis points at 1.4754%.
+The moves marked a reversal of sentiment from Monday, when the yield on the benchmark 10-year note US10YT=RR fell as low as 1.353%, the lowest since Dec.
+3. In Tuesday afternoon trading the note was up 6.1 basis points at 1.4805%.

 Investors seemed to be betting that Omicron's spread would not interrupt economic growth, said Tufts University economist Brian Bethune.